Anterior Lumbar Interbody Fusion (ALIF)

 Anterior lumbar interbody fusion (ALIF) is a spine surgery that involves approaching the spine from the front of the body to remove disc or bone material from in between two adjacent lumbar vertebrae.
 The disc material is then replaced by a block bone graft, or more usually by a titanium or PEEK plastic cage containing bone graft or bone morphogenetic protein.

-The cage(s) or block graft act to maintain normal disc height – as the bone graft fuses with the bone of the vertebrae above and below to stabilize the spine.
-Instrumentation, such as rods, screws, plates, cages, hooks and wire also may be used to stop movement between the vertebrae as the bone fuses over 6-12 months postoperatively.
+The cage(s) or block graft act to maintain normal disc height - as the bone graft fuses with the bone of the vertebrae above and below to stabilize the spine.
+Instrumentation, such as rods, screws, plates, cages, hooks and wire also may be used to stop movement between the vertebrae in order to promote firm bony fusion.

 Why Might I Need This Procedure?